ITA Award for Best Actress Drama Popular

 ITA Award for Best Actress Drama Popular is an award given by the Indian Television Academy as a part of its annual event to the female actor who receives the highest votes.
 First awarded in 2001, the award was originally named Desh Ki Dhadkan but was later renamed to Best Actress Popular.

 Superlatives

 As of 2019, Smriti Irani has won the award 5 times out of the 6 nominations she received from 2001 to 2006.
-Hina Khan, Surbhi Chandna and Pranali Rathod have won 2 awards out of the 3 nominations they received.
+Hina Khan, Surbhi Chandna, Pranali Rathod and Rupali Ganguly have won 2 awards out of the 3 nominations they received.
 Sakshi Tanwar and Shweta Tiwari have 8 and 7 nominations, but have not won a single award.
 In 2004, Smriti Irani and Mona Singh, while in 2008 Parul Chauhan and Sara Khan shared the award.